Threshold effects in SO(10) models with one intermediate breaking scale: Results

 From the three gauge couplings in the SM, the failure of gauge coupling unification can be demonstrated by the two differences $\Delta\lambda_{32}$ and $\Delta\lambda_{21}$.
 For each energy scale, we can plot the correlation of these two quantities, as is shown by the red lines in Fig.~\ref{fig:SMfailure}, in which the solid line shows the result with RG running at two-loop level and the dashed line at one-loop level.
 These lines demonstrate the size of the threshold corrections that would be required in order to obtain gauge coupling unification.

 From the expressions for the threshold corrections given in App.~\ref{app:thresholds_SM}, one may compute the size of the difference of the threshold corrections, given values of the parameters $\eta_i$.
 We randomly sample these parameters independently according to uniform distributions in the regions $\eta_i\in[-1,+1]$, $\eta_i\in[-2,+2]$, and $\eta_i\in[-3,+3]$.
 These regions demonstrate the possible size of threshold corrections that can be obtained by allowing each scalar mass to vary within the determined ranges.
+Although the masses of the scalar fields are in general related, the scalar potential of realistic $\SO10$ models is often complicated and involves many free parameters.
+Therefore, there is a significant amount of freedom and we assume that the masses are independent.

-Computationally, each scan was performed on a computing cluster utilizing 48 cores each sampling $8\times 10^{8}$ points.
-Following this, the convex hull was computed using the \verb|ConvexHull| routine from the \verb|SciPy|~\cite{scipy2001} package version \verb|1.3.2| in \verb|Python 3.7.0|, which produced the blue shaded regions shown in Fig.~\ref{fig:SMfailure}.
+Computationally, each scan was performed on a computing cluster utilizing 48 cores each sampling at least $2\times 10^6$ points.\footnote{The actual number of points varied between the models due to different numerical complexity involved in solving the system of equations.
+The two-loop results of $\G{3221}$ was generated by sampling $2\times 10^6$ points per core, the two-loop results of $\G{422}$ and $\G{3221D}$ by sampling $1\times 10^7$ points per core, while all other results were generated by sampling $8\times 10^8$ points per core.} Following this, the convex hull was computed using the \verb|ConvexHull| routine from the \verb|SciPy|~\cite{2020SciPy-NMeth} package version \verb|1.3.2| in \verb|Python 3.7.0|, which produced the blue shaded regions shown in Fig.~\ref{fig:SMfailure}.
 This was performed by first sampling $10^4$ points for each region and using the \verb|ConvexHull| routine to find the smallest convex polygon containing the given points.
 From there, only the points on the boundary were saved.
 When sampling the points, only those that fell outside the initial boundary were saved and were used to create the new boundary.
 This produced the regions shown in Figs.~\ref{fig:SMfailure} and~\ref{fig:thresholds}.
 These figures were used to illustrate the results rather than scatter plots, since they better demonstrate the fact that the sampled threshold corrections span a region.